vteague/contactTracing/blog/2020-04-27TracingTheChallenges.md

 ## The sharing, and plaintext logging by other users, of the exact model of the phone

-It is not true that all the data shared and stored by COVID Safe is encrypted.
+It is not true that all the data shared and stored by COVIDSafe is encrypted.
 It shares the phone's exact model in plaintext with other users, who store it alongside the corresponding Unique ID.

-The [Singaporean FAQ pages](https://TraceTogether.zendesk.com/hc/en-sg/articles/360043735693-What-data-is-collected-Are-you-able-to-see-my-personal-data- explicitly mention that "In order to measure distance, information about the phone models and signal strength recorded is also shared, since different phone models transmit at different power," but we were unable to find any mention in COVID Safe's Privacy policy, FAQ or PIA, though the code clearly does log this information.
+The [Singaporean FAQ pages](https://TraceTogether.zendesk.com/hc/en-sg/articles/360043735693-What-data-is-collected-Are-you-able-to-see-my-personal-data- explicitly mention that "In order to measure distance, information about the phone models and signal strength recorded is also shared, since different phone models transmit at different power," but we were unable to find any mention in COVIDSafe's Privacy policy, FAQ or PIA, though the code clearly does log this information.
 This is unfortunate because it does not appear as part of what users consent to.

 An example from our recorded logs will be added here.
-The relevant code fragment, from the decompiled Covid Safe App, is shown in the Appendix.
+The relevant code fragment, from the decompiled COVIDSafe App, is shown in the Appendix.

 Although it may seem innocuous, the exact phone model of a person's contacts could be extremely revealing information.
 Suppose for example that a person  wishes to understand whether  another person whose phone they have access to has visited some particular mutual acquaintance.
-The controlling person could read the (plaintext) logs of COVID Safe and detect whether the phone models matched their hypothesis.
+The controlling person could read the (plaintext) logs of COVIDSafe and detect whether the phone models matched their hypothesis.
 This becomes even easier if there are multiple people at the same meeting.
 This sort of group re-identification could be possible in any situation in which one person had control over another's phone.
 Although not very useful for suggesting a particular identity, it would be very valuable in confirming or refuting a theory of having met with a particular person.

 In addition, the open broadcasting of the make and model of the phone presents a number of privacy and safety concerns.
 The open nature of the broadcast allows anyone to write an app that listens for and records the information.
 As such, other apps can listen to and retrieve the data.
 There could be a number of uses of such information.
 For example, a thief could use the information to determine who has a high value phone worth stealing.
 Obviously, this is unlikely to happen in the short term, but cannot be discounted as a possibility.